Hernando deputies save infant strapped into car seat in overturned canoe

 The 4-month-old was transported to the hospital and is in stable condition.

+The sheriff’s office determined that the canoe tipped over when the parents leaned over to avoid hitting branches.
+Deputies said it was also a windy day with a strong current.

-Deputies determined that when the parents rented the canoe, the person in charge of the rental company placed a life jacket on the child, but said the parents later took it back off.
+Deputies said that when the parents rented the canoe, the person in charge of the rental company placed a life jacket on the child, but said the parents later took it back off.

 The infant’s father received a citation for not keeping a life jacket on the baby.